 Unlike under-watering, over-watered or waterlogged pineapple plants typically don’t brown at the tip but develop entirely brown leaves.
-They can also develop conditions such as root rot (more on this later).
+They can also develop conditions such as yellow leaves and root rot (more on this later).

 Like under-watering, over-watering can be quickly fixed by only watering when the top 2-4 inches of soil is dry.

 However, if your pineapple’s soil is poorly draining, we’ll need to address this first.

 Generally, with poorly draining soils, potted pineapple plants can simply be repotted with fresh potting soil.

 On the other hand, planted pineapple plants are a bit trickier.
 Typically, the best way to amend the soil for planted pineapples is to minimally water it and provide lots of compost—letting it naturally work its way into the soil over time.

 But if you’re working with heavy clay soil, its poor drainage and alkalinity will likely lead to growth issues for the pineapple plant.
 In this case, it’s better to plant it on a mound of soil on top of the clay, instead of digging into it.

 For more information about clay soil and planting in mounds, check out my other post: Can Fruit Trees Grow in Clay Soil (& How To Plant Them)?.

 The goal is to have soil that drains after about an hour and feels like a wrung-out sponge.